SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Shapes/ImageAlign/README.md

 #Image Shape

-This sample demonstrate how to scale or stretch the content of the image node.
-You can Stretch and Align the image using Scale and ImageAlign  property.
+This sample demonstrates how to scale or stretch the content of the image node.
+Stretch and Align the image using the Scale and ImageAlign property.